 Overall, it seems that the fine and the monitoring rate introduced in this experiment threaten individual bidders strongly enough to deter cartels both in Antitrust and Leniency.
-Since we do not have enough samples, we are not yet sure whether the one price fixing scheme.
+Since we do not have enough samples, we are not yet sure whether the one

 21 In the 13th round, although this group tried to make one subject win the auction for sure, it seems that some subjects were confused about how to do it (to let the subject win the auction, they thought they should bid prices lower than 190).
 One bid 100 by mistake, and he won.
 He confessed about that in the chat stage of the next round.
-After this round, everybody seemed to understand the new emergence of collusion within the real rounds is just a rare case or whether it could happen often.
+After this round, everybody seemed to understand the new price fixing scheme.
+22 Saijo, Une, Yamaguchi (1996) finds that the existence of outsiders is crucial to lower the emergence of collusion within the real rounds is just a rare case or whether it could happen often.
 Also, we are not sure whether this emergence is because the leniency program makes it easier for bid riggers to start colluding.
 It might be true that although leniency programs can intercept established collusions (pre-play collusions), they might be only partially effective in preventing newly generated bid rigging.